vgomesfalcao/drupal_profile/README.md

 * Fields may be configured to be private - thus visible only to the profile owner and administrators.
 * Profile types are displayed on the user view page, and can be configured through "Manage Display" on account settings.

-* Label is created together with the entity (Fork Feature update)
+* Modifiable Label is created together with the entity (Fork Feature update)